calaldees/teachingWorkshops/teacherTraining/pgcap/_etas.md

 At Canterbury Christ Church University we teach using "Microsoft Visual Studio".
 While teaching "Application Development with C#" I found I repeatedly wanted to demo techniques without disrupting the students actively loaded project.
 I also wanted to give students a constrained sandbox to focus/develop one technique.

  I was able to create a url with a working C# programming environment and an example of a bubble-sort algorithm written in another language (in this case Java).
+(A1 design and plan, K1 subject material)

 Using a service called "repl.it", I constructed a coding exercise (A1 Design and Plan).
 I listed a complete 'Java' program to implement a bubble-sort algorithm.
 I also created a stub starter scaffold for a bubble-sort in the the target language for the learner of 'C#' (K1 Subject Knowledge).
 The task was to implement bubble-sort in C#.
 As I identified students that needed extra support, I was able to direct them to my additional support activity.
 With one url students had a code environment presented to them with supporting text.

 Student feedback was excellent.
 Once students completed the support task they were able to integrate the solutions into their project.
 Out of a class size of 68 students, I refereed 20 of them to my support activity.
 Some remarked "why didn't we start with this".
 This was fed back to the module lead.
+(K6 quality assurance)

 Next year we intend to use an extended period of training material.
 Rather than relying on an external service like "repl.it", we should be able to house something similar internally using "jupyter.org".
 Jupyter notebooks would allow code examples to be displayed interactively as a development environment embedded in a webpage.
 Jupyter notebooks have successfully been used in some select education settings (Johnson, 2020).
 I am working with the wider School of Computing to develop our use of Jupyter notebooks.
 (A1 design and plan, K1 Subject knowledge)

 The pandemic this year has amplified the disadvantage of some students.
 During my delivery of Application Development in C# (MCOMD1ADC)
 Students that had 'Apple mac' or lower spec computers were unable to participate at home as they required a Windows 10 PC to use Microsoft Visual Studio.
 These students has had limited access to campus and struggled to participate remotely.
 (V2 promote participation, V4 Wider context, K6 quality enhancement)

 I have begun to experiment with 'Cloud' based development environments.
 The development environment would run remotely on the cloud and allowing students with low spec machines to access the tooling.
 (Iorio, Palesandro and Risso, 2020), describes how the Politecnico di Torino in Italy have provided cloud based development environments to their entire Computing cohort.
 I am in the process of designing an upcoming module "Frameworks and Languages" that is constructed with a 'Cloud first' mentality to give a consistent experience to all students.
 (A1 design and plan, K1 Subject knowledge).
 I am investigating "codetasty.com" and "gitpod.io".
 (Hartmann et al., 2017) and (Antonova and Bartkova, 2020) consider cloud based development environments the way forward for education as it removes technical, administrative and economic barriers.
-It is also time-saving, flexible and facilitates new modes of realtime collaboration between students.
+It is also time-saving, flexible and facilitates new modes of realtime collaboration between students (V2 promote participation).
+(D2 IV appropriate teaching practices, K4 appropriate technologies)

 Cloud based development environments look to be the next big disruptive technology in Computer Science education.